ROCm/HIP/docs/understand/programming_model.rst

 The three-dimensional thread hierarchy available to a kernel program lends itself to solutions that align closely to the computational problem.
 The following are some examples:

-* 1 dimensional: array processing, linear data structures, or sequential data transformation
+* 1-dimensional: array processing, linear data structures, or sequential data transformation
-* 2 dimensional: Image processing, matrix operations, 2 dimensional simulations
+* 2-dimensional: Image processing, matrix operations, 2 dimensional simulations
-* 3 dimensions: Volume rendering, 3D scientific simulations, spatial algorithms
+* 3-dimensional: Volume rendering, 3D scientific simulations, spatial algorithms

 Cooperative groups thread model
 -------------------------------